 11. Lgs.Decree no. 84 of 14 July 2020, establishes, in s.
 4.2, that the amendments to this provision are to be applied "to appointments made after the date of entry into force of the regulation envisaged by s.
-76 of the PIC, as amended by this decree".
+76 of the PIO, as amended by this decree".
+12. The CG Code defines "large companies" as those whose capitalisation exceeded € 1 billion on the last open market day of each of the last three calendar years.